Student-Aaditya/Adii-demo/README.md

 # Adii-demo
-This is a demo for git &amp; github
+This is a demo for git &amp; github.
 I am Aaditya.